The toolbar in PtMP mode includes 3 sections:

 - Proceeding to link settings and estimation results.

-In order to go to the view use "All links" button above the toolbar.
+In order to go to this view use the "All links" button above the toolbar.

 How to read the estimation results